-We will still need additional capital in order to continue operations until, if ever, we are able to achieve positive operating cash flow.
+Because our revenues from sales of our first product currently are very limited, and because we continue to incur general and administrative cost, we will need additional capital in order to continue operations until, if ever, we are able to achieve positive operating cash flow.
+In addition, we will need capital in order to expand our operations and fund the increases in our administrative expenses that we expect will result in 2011 if our business expands as anticipated.
+However, other than the Gemini inventory credit facility, we presently have no bank financing or other external sources of liquidity.
+Since December 31, 2010, we have been funded through three \$25,000 shortterm loans provided to use by Bristol Investment Fund, Ltd. and an unaffiliated lender.
+These notes are due on demand.
+Therefore, in order to obtain the necessary capital we need to fully fund our operating needs, including our obligation to contribute up to \$1,500,000 to our new marketing joint venture, we will have raise additional debt or equity funding.
+There is no assurance that we will be successful in obtaining additional funding.
 Our goal is to obtain additional funding through the sale of debt or equity securities, or possibly through joint ventures or strategic relationships with unaffiliated third parties, or other financing approaches.
 No assurance can be given that we will be able to obtain sufficient capital to meet our requirements.
-However, the trading price of our common stock and the downturn in the equity and debt markets are expected to make it more difficult to obtain financing through the issuance of equity or debt securities.
+The downturn in the equity and debt markets for small-cap public companies is expected to make it more difficult to obtain financing through the issuance of equity or debt securities.
 Even if we are able to raise the funds required, we could incur unexpected costs and expenses or experience unexpected cash requirements that would force us to seek additional financing.
 Furthermore, if we issue additional equity or debt securities, stockholders may experience additional dilution or the new equity securities may have rights, preferences or privileges senior to those of existing holders of our common stock.
-If additional financing is not available or is not available on acceptable terms, we will have to curtail or cease our operations.
+If additional financing is not available or is not available on acceptable terms, we will not be able to fund our marketing joint venture, which joint venture is expected to be our primary product marketing and sales initiative in 2011, and we may have to curtail our operations or abandon our business plan.